echarit/moveo.ai_assignment/moveoai_project/README.md

 **<h1>Configuration file</h1>**
 <h4>
 - The script uses the toml python library.
-Inside the config folder there is a config.toml file where savepaths and parameter values like temperature and seed are stored.
+Inside the config folder there is a config.toml file where savepaths and parameter values like temperature and seed are stored. <br>
-- Changing the values in the config file will result in the evaluation script running with the updated values.
+- Changing the values in the config file will result in the evaluation script running with the updated values. <br>
-- Due to formatting issue the LLM prompts are defined in the file constants.py and are imported from there by the evaluation script.
+- Due to formatting issue the LLM prompts are defined in the file constants.py and are imported from there by the evaluation script. <br>

 **<h1>Input and Output</h1>**
 <h4>
-- The input file is inside the 'data' directory
+- The input file is inside the 'data' directory <br>
-- Output is stored in the reports folder and inside subfolders named after the LLM model name used for the evaluation.
+- Output is stored in the reports folder and inside subfolders named after the LLM model name used for the evaluation. <br>
 </h4>